uga-ssrl/SSRLCV-Util/README.md

 ## ***INCOMPLETE*** `scan_camera_gen.py` -- scans the surface of the planet, rather than point tracking

-This program generates position and orentation input for testing the camera parameters of a pushbroom scanner.
-The program is currently incompelte and needs additional contributions
+This program generates position and orientation input for testing the camera parameters of a pushbroom scanner.
+The program is currently incomplete and needs additional contributions

 ### USAGE

 Run the program with
 ```
-python3 scan_orbit_camera_gen.py altitidue stepAngle numSteps
+python3 scan_orbit_camera_gen.py altitude stepAngle numSteps
 ```
 Where the arguments are:

-* `altitidue   ` -- the altitidue of the circular orbit in km
+* `altitude   ` -- the altitude of the circular orbit in km
 * `scanDistance` -- the distance on earth to scan, in km
 * `numImages   ` -- the number of images locations to produce during the scan